16 Things You Didn’t Know About Meghan Markle

 Duchess Meghan, whose mother is Black and whose dad is White, faced criticism over her background when her relationship with Prince Harry was announced.
 Unfortunately, that wasn’t the first time she encountered bias.
 Writing about it in Elle, she talked about a form she had to fill out in school indicating her ethnicity.
 “You could only choose one [box], but that would be to choose one half of myself over the other,” she wrote.
 “I put down my pen.
 Not as an act of defiance, but rather a symptom of my confusion.
 I left my identity blank, much like how I felt.”

 Later, she described the difficulty in getting roles.
 “I wasn’t Black enough for the Black roles and I wasn’t White enough for the White ones,” she said.
 But eventually, she came to an understanding of her background.
 “While my mixed heritage may have created a gray area surrounding my self-identification, keeping me with a foot on both sides of the fence, I have come to embrace that,” she wrote.
 “To say who I am, to share where I’m from, to voice my pride in being a strong, confident mixed-race woman.”
-Here’s what one mom has learned about raising biracial children.

 She redesigned her engagement ring

 Duchess Meghan’s engagement ring features a center diamond from Botswana, flanked by diamonds from his mother’s collection, as Prince Harry explained in their engagement interview.
 It’s one of the things Duchess Meghan inherited from Princess Diana.
 But in 2019, people looking closely at photos of her ring spotted some changes: The yellow gold band has been altered to a micro-pavé one, a row of tiny diamonds on the band.
 Why the change?
 She may have needed to resize the band due to her pregnancy, and also to match the eternity band Prince Harry gave her to celebrate their first anniversary.
 Along with her Welsh gold wedding band, the Duchess now wears all three rings together.
-Learn more about the heartwarming details behind Meghan’s engagement ring.

 She wanted her wedding to feel intimate